jasonnnnntwj/FinalChallange/README.md

 *Photo of Main Window*

 # Frame Function
-Under the **Main Window** there are many buttons, frames are made to make the buttons organised.
-This will help with the buttons being in their own group.
+Under the **Main Window** there are many buttons, so frames are made to make the buttons organised.
+Frames will help separate the buttons into their own group.

 **Frame1** is for the 32x32 grid.
 ```